argonne-lcf/ThetaGPU-Docs/Singularity Containers.md

 /lus/theta-fs0/software/thetagpu/nvidia-containers/
 ```

+To extend the python libraries in these containers, please see https://github.com/argonne-lcf/ThetaGPU-Docs/blob/master/building_python_packages.md

 For running with these containers, please see [NEEDS LINK]

 For issues with these containers, please email support@alcf.anl.gov .